 The four-year joint BA/MA in Digital Studies allows students in the College of the University of Chicago to combine a BA program with the MA in Digital Studies.
-The Digital Studies curriculum allows students flexibility to explore their interests in areas such as computational linguistics, digital literary studies, digital arts and media studies, digital history, digital philology, and digital archaeology and art history.
+The Digital Studies curriculum allows students flexibility to explore their interests in areas such as digital texts, digital art and archaeology, digital media, and computational linguistics.

-Undergraduate students pursuing this option are in “concurrent residence” beginning in the Autumn Quarter of their fourth year at the University and remain in this status for three contiguous quarters.
+Undergraduate students pursuing this option are in “concurrent residence” beginning in the Autumn Quarter of their fourth year at the University and remain in this status for three consecutive quarters.

 Where to Begin

 Qualified students in the College who wish to pursue a joint BA/MA in Digital Studies should consult with their College adviser and/or the College BA/MA Adviser, followed by conversations with the Director of Digital Studies and the Dean of Students Office in the Division of the Humanities.
 Interested students are advised to begin these discussions by the end of their second year in the College.